-Buffalo Bill State Park, near Cody, where mountains dominate the landscape.
-Shoshone Canyon is framed by Rattlesnake Mountain to the north and Cedar Mountain to the south.
-The north and south forks of the Shoshone River are divided by Sheep Mountain, and Carter Mountain is prominent on the southern skyline.
-Hiking, boating and fishing can all be enjoyed here.
+Buffalo Bill State Park, near Cody, features Shoshone Canyon and its views of Rattlesnake Mountain and Cedar Mountain.
+The north and south forks of the Shoshone River are divided by Sheep Mountain here.
+Visitors can enjoy hiking, boating, and fishing.
+For more information visit yellowstonecountry.org.

-Sinks Canyon State Park, six miles southwest of Lander, is located in the foothills of the rugged Wind River Range.
+Sinks Canyon State Park, 6 miles southwest of Lander, is located in the foothills of the rugged Wind River Range.
 The park’s name comes from the Popo Agie River, which “sinks” into a limestone cavern and reappears down the road.
-Sinks Canyon is known as the “gateway to the Winds,” and offers great hiking, fishing and rock climbing.
+Sinks Canyon is known as the “gateway to the Winds,” and offers great hiking, fishing, and rock climbing.
 For more information visit wind-river.org or call (800) 645-6233.

 Boysen Reservoir State Park, in west-central Wyoming at the head of Wind River Canyon, is known for its unique geology and abundance of water sports, including fishing and boating.

-Curt Gowdy State Park, between Laramie and Cheyenne, has abundant wildlife and two reservoirs for excellent fishing.
-24 RV sites for camping.
+Curt Gowdy State Park, between Laramie and Cheyenne, has abundant wildlife and two reservoirs for excellent fishing, plus 24 RV sites for camping.
 For more information visit cheyenne.org or call (800) 426-5009.

-Edness K. Wilkins State Park, east of Casper, is a mecca for bird-watchers and walkers.
+Edness K. Wilkins State Park, east of Casper, is a mecca for birdwatchers and walkers.
 A pathway allows day visitors access to this “outdoor classroom” that affords views of nearly 200 species of migratory and nesting birds.
 For more information visit casperwyoming.info or call (800) 852-1889.

-Harriman State Park, located in Island Park, is the site of the old Railroad Ranch, where the Harrimans, of Union Pacific Railroad fame, spent their summers.
-The ranch sits in the middle of a 16,000-acre wildlife reserve, and the Henry’s Fork of the Snake River, famous for its fly-fishing, runs through the park.
+Harriman State Park is the site of the old Railroad Ranch, where the Harrimans (of Union Pacific fame) spent their summers.
+The ranch sits in the middle of a 16,000-acre wildlife reserve, and Henrys Fork of the Snake River, famous for its fly-fishing, runs through it.

-Henry’s Lake State Park, near Macks Inn, is home to a high mountain lake that produces trout worth bragging about if you catch one.
-You can also camp, boat or hike at this park.
+Henrys Lake State Park, near Macks Inn, is home to a high-mountain lake full of trophy trout.
+You can also camp, boat, or hike at this park.
 Open late May through late October.

-Bear Lake State Park, south of Montpelier, boasts a beautiful turquoise lake that is 20- miles long and straddles the Idaho/Utah border.
-Swim, camp along the shore, go boating or cast a line.
+Bear Lake State Park, south of Montpelier, boasts a turquoise lake 20 miles long that straddles the Idaho/Utah border.
+Swim, boat, camp, or cast a line.
 For more information visit visitidaho.org.

-In Utah, Willard Bay State Park is conveniently located along the Wasatch Front, near major metropolitan areas.
-Willard Bay attracts boaters, anglers, sunbathers, swimmers, and birdwatchers.
+Willard Bay State Park is located along the Wasatch Front, near major metropolitan areas.
+The park attracts boaters, anglers, sunbathers, swimmers, and birdwatchers.
 For more information visit topofutah.org or call (800) 952-8824.